-This is the regular reminder about affiliations, with some additions this spring.
-Please note 4 key things:
+This is CIRES’ regular reminder about affiliations.
+Please note 3 key things:

 Many of you already do these things already—thank you.